glvckoma/Berry-Breach/README.md

 # BerryBreach Account Manager

+**⚠️ WARNING: RISK OF IP BAN ⚠️**

+**Using BerryBreach to check accounts carries a significant risk of your IP address being temporarily or permanently banned by Animal Jam.
+This tool automates requests to Animal Jam's servers, which can be detected and flagged as suspicious activity.
+USE AT YOUR OWN RISK.
+The developers of BerryBreach are not responsible for any action taken against your IP or Animal Jam accounts.**

 BerryBreach helps you manage and check the status of your Animal Jam Classic accounts.

 ## Features